What are pubic lice?

 Pubic lice can be uncomfortable, but they're not dangerous.

 Pubic lice usually cause itching around the genitals, anus, armpits, eyelashes, or other body parts with hair.
 But not everyone has itching.

 The bites from the lice can cause small, flat marks on your torso, thighs, or upper arms.
 These marks can look like bruises.
 They can last for several months, even after the lice have been killed.

 If you have lice in your eyelashes, your eyes can get crusty or irritated.

 How are pubic lice treated?

 There are several over-the-counter medicines that kill pubic lice.
+Most of them are creams or shampoos.
 There are also prescription medicines.
-Each type of medicine is a little different.
-It's important to use any medicine correctly and to choose a medicine that is safe for you.
+Each type of medicine is a little different, so it's important to follow the directions carefully.
+Your doctor or pharmacist can answer any questions you may have.

 You may need to repeat treatment if you still have live lice after the first treatment.

 How can you care for yourself at home?

 - Use the medicine, body lotion, or shampoo that your doctor recommends.
 Use the treatment exactly as directed.
 Some medicines need just one treatment.
 Others require follow-up treatments.